MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 > The main character is the bartender, which we initially know very little of.
 TBD

+> Old bar owner, also member of the bartenders union TBD

 > Another recurring character is the inspector.
 TBD

-> Old bar owner / member of bartenders' union
+> 10 customers max for the prototype (for the beta maybe 20?)

+> Super customers

 > Mafia goon

 ## Story

-> TBD mafia? ispettore? ex proprietario bar?
+> TBD ex proprietario bar che ti fa da tutorial, mafia (ma non troppa!), ispettore, undercover cop, ...

 ## World